Afnan214/Data-Structures-Implementations-/CS235/Hunlan/Readme.md

-Implement an interpreter for a programming language that I came up with.
-We call this language HUNLAN.
-HUNLAN is very primitive but still it is a programming language.
-Interpreter we write is very primitive but still it is an interpreter like Python or JavaScript interpreters.
-I will take your program and compile it.
-Then, the resulting executable will be used to run program files, same way you do it in Python.
-From your source code, I will create an executable named hunlan with the following command
->>> g++  -std=c++17  *.cpp  -o hunlan
-Later, I create a plain txt file mycode.hun with the program code in HUNLAN.
-Then, I execute this code the following way
->>> ./hunlan  mycode.hun
-In case the interpreter finds incorrect instruction in the source code, it shows an error message with the line number where the error occurred.
-The message should look like “ERROR: Bad instruction in Line 28”.
-Specifying the exact problem isn’t necessary.
-Program lines are enumerated starting from 1.
-Empty lines are also enumerated.
-Lines with comments are also enumerated.
-In other words, line enumeration happens the same way it happens in any editor and compiler.
-You must implement a decent program structure and decent programming style.
-Whole program in one main function or variable names like o, p, r will be heavily penalized.

-See below the description of HUNLAN.
-This language Accepts one instruction per line
-Allows empty lines with no instructions
-Everything starting with # till the end of the line is ignored.
-In other words, # is a symbol of one-line comment.
-Is case-sensitive
-Separators include spaces and tabs.
-Instructions can have multiple leading and trailing separators.

-Has variables of two datatypes: NUMBER and STRING NUMBER is a 8-Byte integer
-STRING is a string
-Variable declaration looks like this datatype  variable_name
-Variable naming rules follow C++ variable naming rules

-There are numeric literals consisting of only digits.
+This project entails building an interpreter for the HUNLAN programming language, a minimalistic yet functional programming language.
+The HUNLAN interpreter, similar to interpreters for mainstream languages like Python and JavaScript, undergoes compilation using the "g++" command to create an executable named "hunlan."
+Users can run HUNLAN code stored in plain text files by executing "./hunlan filename.hun."
+If the interpreter encounters incorrect instructions in the code, it issues error messages with line numbers, such as "ERROR: Bad instruction in Line 28," where line enumeration starts from 1 and includes empty lines and comments.

+HUNLAN is designed with simplicity in mind and features straightforward syntax rules.
+It accepts one instruction per line, permits empty lines, and recognizes comments marked with a "#" symbol.
+The language is case-sensitive and utilizes spaces and tabs as separators, allowing instructions to have multiple leading and trailing separators.

-There are string literals consisting of any ASCII characters except double-quotation marks.
-String literal must be enclosed in double-quotation marks.
-Enclosing double-quotation marks aren’t a part of a literal.
-In terms of escape sequences, HUNLAN strings behave exactly like C++  strings.
+HUNLAN supports two data types: NUMBER (8-byte integers) and STRING.
+Variable declaration adheres to C++ naming conventions, and assignment operators, including "=", are used to assign values to variables.
+Numeric literals consist of digits, while string literals encompass any ASCII characters except double-quotation marks, with the literals enclosed in double-quotation marks (which are not part of the literal).
+Escape sequences in HUNLAN strings operate identically to C++ strings.
-There’s an assignment operator = .
-Assignment of numeric values to string variables is prohibited.
-Assignment of string values to numeric variables is also prohibited.

-There are mathematical expressions with numeric variables and literal using operators +, –, * (no division).
-The precedence rules work as usual.
-Usage of string variables or string literals anywhere in expression is prohibited.
-Assigning the value of one string variable to another string variable is allowed.
-Pay attention, there are no negative value literals in HUNLAN, but negative values of variables and expressions are allowed.

-There’s a PRINT command that prints one single variable or literal of any type.
-Using PRINT with more than one variable or literal is prohibited.
-Supplying mathematical expressions to PRINT is prohibited.

-Multiple variable declarations cause unspecified behaviour.
-In means that your program can react on it in any way, including crashes, error messages or silent execution of the program further.
-"Multiple variable declaration" means declaring variable with the same name more than once.
-Your program is free to react in any way.
+Mathematical expressions involving numeric variables and literals are permitted, with the operators "+," "-", and "*" (no division).
+Precedence rules apply as expected, but the use of string variables or literals within expressions is prohibited.
+However, assigning one string variable's value to another is allowed.
+HUNLAN does not include negative value literals but permits negative values for variables and expressions.

+The language provides a PRINT command for displaying a single variable or literal of any type, with the prohibition of using PRINT with multiple variables or literals or supplying mathematical expressions as arguments.
+Lastly, handling multiple variable declarations leads to unspecified behavior, which means the program's response can vary, including crashes, error messages, or silent execution.
+Multiple variable declarations refer to declaring a variable with the same name more than once, and the program can react in any way it chooses.